Whist – Our Game

 Venue and Drives

-Drives are held on a Thursday – always the last one of the month except in December where it is the Thursday before Christmas.
+Drives are held on a Thursday – usually the last one of the month except in December where it is the Thursday before Christmas.
 More details can be found by clicking Dates.

 To play it costs £2.00 for a scorecard and this includes tea and biscuits.
-Raffle tickets are 10p each.
+Raffle tickets are 10p each/50p a strip.
 Any profits go to Little Hadham Village Hall funds.

 All drives commence 7:30 pm (doors open by 7:15pm.)